3D hydrodynamic simulations of massive main-sequence stars. III. The effect of radiation pressure and diffusion leading to a 1D equilibrium model: Introduction

-Penetrative convection has been investigated in theory and through numerical simulations for decades in various contexts, core convections and shell convections for exapmle \citep{roxburgh1989integral,arnett2015beyond,anders:21,korre2021dynamics,blouin20233d}.
+Penetrative convection has been investigated in theory and through numerical simulations for decades in various contexts, core convections and shell convections for exapmle \citep{roxburgh1989integral,arnett2015beyond,anders:21, korre2021dynamics,Blouin_RGB:23b}.
 The extent of convective penetration and its dependence on various properties of the Schwarzschild boundary (SB) have been studied \citep{hurlburt1994penetration,Baraffe2021}.
 The temperature gradient in the convective boundary (CB) region may be deduced by asteroseismological observation and modeling \citep{michielsen:21}.
-Current treatment of the convective boudary in 1D stellar evolution simulations includes f overshooting \citep{herwig:00c}, instantaneous overshooting \citep{Maeder:1976} and entrainment \citep{staritsin2013turbulent,scott2021convective}.
+Current treatment of the convective boudary in 1-D stellar evolution simulations includes f overshooting \citep{Herwig:2000ua}, instantaneous overshooting \citep{Maeder:1976} and entrainment \citep{staritsin2013turbulent,scott2021convective}.
 In this work, we define the SB to be the location where the rising radiation diffusion energy flux as we go outward in radius in the core convection zone first equals the total luminosity.
 We find that this is not the location where the entropy gradient first becomes positive and the temperature gradient first becomes subadiabatic, as we will discuss later.
 Beyond the SB we have a region of penetrative convection leading up to the CB.
 We here define the CB to be that radius at which the radiative energy flux becomes equal to the total luminosity, the convective entropy flux vanishes, and also the turbulent dissipation of kinetic energy of the convection flow vanishes.

 Previously, in the first paper of this series, we have introduced the general properties of core-convection simulations of a 25 \Msun\ star approximated with an ideal gas equation of state \citep[\paperone]{herwig:23a}.
-We confirmed earlier results of massive main-sequence star simulations by \cite{Meakin:2007dj} and \cite{Gilet:2013bj}.
-These authors reported entrainment rates of envelope material into the convective core that are orders of magnitude larger than what is compatible with stellar models and basic observational properties.
-Candidate physical mechanisms that may impact the entrainment rate in hydrodynamic simulations include a more realistic thermodynamic stratification, radiative diffusion, rotation and magnetic fields.
+We confirmed earlier results of massive main-sequence star simulations by \cite{Meakin:2007dj}, \cite{Gilet:2013bj} { and more recently by \cite{Baraffe:23} that} entrainment rates of envelope material into the convective core are orders of magnitude larger than what is compatible with stellar models and basic observational properties. { These large entrainment rates are the response of the 3-D hydrodynamic simulation to a radial stratification, for example from a 1-D initial state, that is not in dynamic and thermal equilibrium.}